ansible/ansible-lightspeed/docs/tos/index.md

 ## Red Hat Terms of Service

-**Red Hat Ansible Lightspeed with IBM Watson Code Assistant Technical Preview Program Terms**
+**Red Hat Ansible Lightspeed with IBM watsonx Code Assistant Technical Preview Program Terms**

-We are excited that you are interested in participating in this Technical Preview Program (**“Program”**) and as a benefit, receiving access to Red Hat’s preview service that provides guidance on Ansible tasks and other Ansible related content (**“Lightspeed”**) integrated with IBM’s Early Cloud Service for Watson Code Assistant (**"ECS"**) (subject to a separate IBM agreement).
+We are excited that you are interested in participating in this Technical Preview Program (**“Program”**) and as a benefit, receiving access to Red Hat’s preview service that provides guidance on Ansible tasks and other Ansible related content (**“Lightspeed”**) integrated with IBM’s Early Cloud Service for IBM watsonx Code Assistant (**"ECS"**) (subject to a separate IBM agreement).
 The Program gives you access to a preview version of Lightspeed at no cost subject to these terms.

 These Program Terms govern your use of Lightspeed and are subject to the Red Hat Enterprise Agreement available at [https://www.redhat.com/agreements][redhat-agreements] (the **"Agreement"**).
 When we use a capitalized term without defining it in these Program Terms, the term has the meaning defined in the Agreement.
 If there is a conflict between these Program Terms and the Agreement, the Program Terms will take precedence.
 IBM is not a party to the Agreement or these Program Terms.